lavague-ai/LaVague/docs/index.md

 **Key features:**

-- Powerful AI-driven **Web Agents** for effective automation.
+- Powerful AI-driven **Web Agents** for effective automation
-- An **Agent Studio** web interface to view and replay automated tasks.
+- An **Agent Studio** web interface to view and replay automated tasks
-- **Exporters** to turn agent output into the desired replayable code format for your use cases.
+- **Exporters** to turn agent output into the desired replayable code format for your use cases

 **Perfect for:**